slaclab/timechart/docs/source/exporting_importing_settings.rst

     * Under the Export Options list, select Chart Settings
-    * Check the ``Include currently plotted PVs`` to save the current PVs into the config file if you want TimeChart will plot these PVs immediately the next time it runs
+    * Check the ``Include currently plotted PVs`` to save the current PVs into the config file if you want TimeChart to plot these PVs immediately the next time it runs
     * Check the ``Include current chart settings`` to save the rest of TimeChart's customized settings
     * Click on the Export Button to select the location to save the file.
 The file will be saved in the JSON format, which can be viewed and edited in a text editor.